-Our SENIOR CHOIR is directed by Travis Beck.
+Our SENIOR CHOIR is directed by Interim Linda Ferjak.
 This choir sings at Sunday morning worship service, and special holiday services.
 All ages - high school thru adults - are welcome to be a part of this choir.
 Choir season is September through May, with rehearsals on Wednesdays from 7:30-8:30 and performances roughly two Sundays a month in addition to major festivals like Christmas and Easter.
 Throughout the year, the choir learns and performs a variety of pieces, from excerpts of masterworks by Handel and Bach to contemporary arrangements of hymns and songs.
 If you enjoy singing, consider joining the choir--ability to read music is helpful, but not necessary!
-Contact director Travis Beck for more information.
+Contact the church office for more information.

 The altar guild serves as stewards of the woship space.
 They care for the altar linens, candles, and communion ware; and they decorate the sanctuary for festivals, seasons, and other special occasions.
 They do a lot of behind the scenes work, but they play an important role in making sure worship happens on Sunday morning.
 For those volunteers who are not musicians, the altar guild is a great way to serve.
 Contact Kathy Leuwerke for more information.